 For years, when thinking of holiday movies on TV, Hallmark Channel has been the go-to — mostly because of the team behind it and the celebrities attached.
-However, GAC Media is giving the network a run for its money.
+However, Great American Media is giving the network a run for its money.

 The backlash came after years of criticism about Hallmark Channel’s lack of diversity and LGBTQ+ story lines.

 “I think that generalization isn’t fair, either, that we just have Christmas with white leads,” Abbott told The Hollywood Reporter in November 2020.
 “In terms of broadening out the demographic, it’s something we’re always thinking about, always considering and we’ll continue to make the movies where the best scripts are delivered to us and what we think have the most potential.”

 The company was split into two brands — Great American Family and Great American Living, both of which launched in September 2021.